the-wandmaker/the-wandmaker/_posts/2023-12-27-palindromes.md

     sum(latin_ord(letter) - 64 for letter in word) for word in SATOR_SQUARE
 ])

 print('Sum:', total)
 ```

+In addition to the Sator Square, a number of other "letter formulas" and related practices also exist.
+A few examples include the [Abracadabra charm](https://en.wikipedia.org/wiki/Abracadabra) in its ascending triangular form, dating originally from around 2 AD, or swathes of designs incorporating circular configurations of letters, used to represent an infinite cycle.[^circle-symbolism] In some cases, the importance of the palindrome was so significant that it would be mirrored additional times vertically and horizontally as a means of increasing its power.[^letter-formulae]

 Symmetry, or the lack thereof, can have a great deal of symbolic meaning.
 Palindromes, words or phrases which read the same way both forward and backward, quite literally cannot have their meaning reversed.